Nirai-Arasu/Nirai-Arasu/README.md

 - 👋 Hi, I’m @Nirai-Arasu
-- 👀 I’m interested in Web Development and learning backend
+- 👀 I’m interested in Web Development and currently learning backend
 - 🌱 I’m currently working as a React Developer